Syntheses, Analyses and Applications of 2D Materials and Their Heterostructures

 Flexible Electrodes and Tunable Wetting

 Skin-attachable electronic devices can be subjected to various lateral strains via stretching, bending, and distortion, while the devices must provide reliable outputs under pressure orthogonally applied to the surface.
-We perform partial-embedding of vertically aligned carbon nanotubes in polydimethylsiloxane, which are stable under both stretching and bending (flexibility) for long-cyclic testing.
-The devices (e.g., pressure sensors) made using this process can be made sensitive or insensitive to these lateral strains induced by mechanical deformation (such as stretching, bending, twisting, and wrinkling).
+We perform partial-embedding of vertically aligned carbon nanotubes in polydimethylsiloxane, which are stable under stretching and bending (flexibility) for long-cyclic testing.
+The devices (e.g., pressure sensors) made using this process can be sensitive or insensitive to these lateral strains induced by mechanical deformation (such as stretching, bending, twisting, and wrinkling).
 We also utilize dodecylbenzenesulfonate-doped polypyrrole (PPy(DBS)) to provide additional functionalities to the flexible sensors and energy-storage devices.
 Stretchable electrodes will have applications in the fields of wearable electronics, flexible photovoltaics (e.g., rolled-up displays), self-powered wearable optoelectronics, and electronic skins.

 Representative Invited Presentation slides